 - The school will ensure that the pupils know / are aware of all unacceptable behaviour or acts

-All staff at Edison International Academy are not to promise to keep, ‘secrets’ with children if children disclose abuse this must be passed on to the School Principal, Psychologist, Social Worker and/or the key person as soon as possible and the child should be told who their disclosure will be shared with.
+All staff at Edison Global Academy are not to promise to keep, ‘secrets’ with children if children disclose abuse this must be passed on to the School Principal, Psychologist, Social Worker and/or the key person as soon as possible and the child should be told who their disclosure will be shared with.

 Staff will be informed of relevant information in respect of individual cases regarding child protection on a “need to know basis” only.